Ranking the Greatest HBO Shows of All Time

 Best episode: Season 3, Episode 11, "Pine Barrens"

 Bottom line: "The Sopranos" is not just the greatest HBO series of all time.
 It's the greatest television series of all time.
-And it features the single greatest role across all mediums — the late James Gandolfini as Anthony "Tony" Soprano.
+And it features the single greatest role across all mediums — television or film — with the late James Gandolfini's portrayal of New Jersey mob boss Anthony "Tony" Soprano.

 What endeared "The Sopranos" to audiences so much wasn't the gangster aspect of the series.
 It was the idea of a family coming apart at the seams and one person trying to keep it together, sometimes in spite of himself.